 Healthy Schools - Ysgolion Iach

 The community of Tavernspite School is fully committed to the Health Promoting Schools Scheme.
-We were one of the first schools in Wales to be accredited with the National Quality Award (NQA); this is the highest Healthy Schools award to be achieved.
+We were one of the first schools in Wales to be accredited with the National Quality Award (NQA)in 2011; this is the highest Healthy Schools award to be achieved.
+The school has been successfully reassessed every two years (2013, 2015, 2019 and currently working on 2021) since to ensure that the healthy practices are further embedded and continually developing.

 We are considered by Estyn, as being ‘Outstanding’ and ‘Sector Leading’ in this area and as a result frequently offer support to other schools across Wales to improve their provision for developing healthy lifestyles.